wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/free

-The best editor for creative and unique designs.
-Powerful but extremely easy to use, Zedity takes your site to the next level!
+Zedity is a break-through editor in the way you design your sites.
+Powerful but easy to use, Zedity boosts your productivity!

 == Description ==
 Zedity is an original and unique HTML5 editor that enables you to arrange any media (text, images, audios, videos, etc.)